 The Department of Aviation is continuing to fund projects across the state.
-When COVID-19 restrictions were put in place, we were in the process of funding projects with the remainder of FY20 funds.
-FY21 jet fuel tax funds are budgeted at approximately \$18 million for airport projects.
+When COVID-19 restrictions were put in place, we were in the process of funding projects with the remainder of FY funds from the jet fuel tax (JFT) and the legislative pavement maintenance funding.
+FY21 JFT funds are budgeted at approximately \$18 million for airport projects.